 When you arrive at Lajes Field, you will be staying in temporary accommodations until you move into permanent quarters.
 TLA is an entitlement to partially offset the more-than-normal expenses incurred during occupancy of temporary lodging.

 Prior to your arrival, please work with your sponsor to secure temporary accommodations.
-Your sponsor can advise whether you will reside in an on-base Temporary Lodging Facility (TLF), a local hotel or an off-base TLF-type facility.
+Your sponsor can advise whether you will reside in an on-base Lodging Facility, or a local hotel.
 Please remember to keep all receipts for Lodging, Meals and Laundry.

-For more information about TLA and TLFs at Lajes Field, please contact MHO or Capital Asset Management Office at DSN 535-3507.
+For more information about TLA Lajes Field, please contact MHO at DSN 535-3589.

 Living Quarters Allowance (LQA)